-High-Density Discharge is another kind of indoor lighting that is brighter and more intense than other types of lighting.
+High-Density Discharge is another kind of indoor lighting that is brighter and more intense than other lighting types.
 The HID system is composed of a socket, lamp or light bulb, ballast, and a reflector.
-The HID light has an awkward shape and is often used in conjunction with a reflector which directs the light down towards the plants.
+The HID light has an awkward shape and is often used in conjunction with a reflector that directs the plants' light.

-HID grow lights are more efficient than fluorescent lights and a much better choice for more extensive and more light-demanding indoor plants.
+HID grow lights are more efficient than fluorescent lights and a much better choice for more extensive and more light-demanding indoor.
 HID bulbs have a high light output level and are often used by commercial aquaponic growers.

 4. Light-Emitting Diodes (LED)

-Light-emitting diodes (LED) are the best in the market today, but it is a bit expensive compared to the other grow lights.
+Light-emitting diodes are the best in the market today, but it is expensive compared to the other grow lights.
 The reason for this is that LED offers a distinct advantage over the other grow light choices.
 These are: